2007–08 Middlesbrough F.C. season: April

 Despite being at the start of April, the game at home to league leaders Manchester United was played in a snow storm, watched by the season's highest home attendance.
 Arca returned to the starting line-up following his rest, however Pogatetz retained the captaincy.
 It didn't start well for the home side with Ronaldo getting a goal inside ten minutes.
 However, Middlesbrough responded with two goals.
 Both came from Alves, either side of half time to open his Boro account.
 It was the first time this season that a Middlesbrough player had scored two goals in a game.
 Wayne Rooney pegged the game level later in the second half and the game ended in a 2–2 draw.

 Grounds replacing the injured Taylor was the only change to the side for the game at White Hart Lane, which saw them up against former centre-back Jonathan Woodgate.
 Grounds was unfortunate to concede an own goal in the first half but Stewart Downing's eighth goal of the season drew the away side level.
 It finished 1–1.

-Bolton visited the Riverside still in the relegation battle, while the home side had the chance to make themselves mathematically safe with a victory.
+Bolton visited the Riverside still in the relegation battle, while the home side had the chance to guarantee safety with a victory.
 Gary O'Neil, suspended anyway for this match and the next, was ruled out for the rest of the season with an injury and was replaced by Tuncay.
 Ross Turnbull was given a chance in goal after Mark Schwarzer was ruled out with a back problem.
 Boro dominated the opening minutes of first half, but went in for half time level.
 Bolton performed much better in the second half, and Boro much worse.
 Though the home side were denied a penalty shortly before the hour, the visitors took the 1–0 lead shortly after through Gavin McCann.

 Still not safe, Boro went to the Stadium of Light for the Wear-Tees derby with Sunderland.
 Brad Jones made his first league appearance of the season while Schwarzer remained injured and Turnbull was only fit enough for the bench.
 Tuncay opened the scoring after 4 minutes, but less than 2 minutes later, the scores were again level.
 Sunderland took the lead just before half time.
 Alves got his third of the season after 74 minutes, but Boro conceded a goal two minutes into stoppage time to hand Sunderland a 3–2 victory.